j-fischer/js-mock/README.md

 and include bower_components/js-mock/dist/js-mock.js in your project.

 If you are building an Ember CLI application, just use the [Ember JsMock](https://github.com/j-fischer/ember-js-mock) addon to add JsMock to your Ember CLI application tests.
+And to get the most out of JsMock, I recommend to also install the [Ember JsHamcrest](https://github.com/j-fischer/ember-jshamcrest) addon to allow for an easier and more powerfull validation of your expectations.

     $ ember install ember-js-mock
+    $ ember install ember-jshamcrest

 ## Getting Started